Archive 4 Steps to Keep Kids Safe on Instagram

 Instagram’s Health Issues

-Children spending so much time on Instagram are also prone to mental and physical issues.
-Too much Instagram screen time can stop children from doing physical activities, socialising, and sleeping on time.
-Sleep deprivation on its own causes underachievement at school and gym, aggression, and depression.
+Children who spend so much time on Instagram are also prone to physical and mental health issues.
+Too much Instagram screen time can stop children from doing physical activities, socializing, and sleeping on time.
+Sleep deprivation on its own causes underachievement at school, aggression, and depression.
+Parents need to know how to set screen time limits on Instagram to protect their children from screen addiction.

 Moreover, the content shared on Instagram can promote consumerism, perfectionism, and unrealistic self-image.
 People tend to share happy moments of their lives, usually looking their best.
 Kids, however, may compare these singular moments to the totality of their lives.
 As a result, they may feel depressed or become self-judgmental.

-Finally, children, usually on their public accounts, may jeopardise their (or others’) characters by posting embarrassing pictures and videos.
+Finally, children, usually on their public accounts, may jeopardize their (or others’) characters by posting embarrassing pictures and videos.
 Sometimes these pictures and videos go viral and cause devastating harm to children.

 Make Instagram Safe for Your Kids

-Adjust The Privacy Settings of Your Child’s Instagram Account
+How to Adjust the Privacy Settings of Your Child’s Instagram Account

-Instagram doesn’t have parental settings; you’re either under 13 and can’t use Instagram, or you’re above 13 and can enjoy all the platform features.
-However, by adjusting the privacy settings of your child’s account, you can help your child benefit from more safety on Instagram.
+There is no such thing as Instagram under 18 restrictions; you’re either a kid under 13 and can’t use Instagram, or you’re above 13 and can enjoy all the platform features.
+However, by adjusting the privacy settings of your child’s account, you can help your child benefit from more online safety on Instagram.

-You can adjust Instagram’s privacy settings after creating an account for your child or modify them on an already existing account.
+You can adjust Instagram’s privacy settings after creating an account for your child.
+You can also modify them on an already existing account.

 By checking ‘Private Account,’ only those people who follow your child would be able to see their posts and stories.
 When it’s active, and someone wants to follow your child, they have to send follow requests which your child can accept or ignore.